-The Reserve Bank of India (RBI), has on 7 February 2019, revised its repo rate to 6.25%.
-There has been a decrease in the repo rate by 25 basis points over the previous repo rate of 6.50%.
-The reverse repo rate has also been decreased by 25 basis points and at the moment, stands at 6%.
+The Reserve Bank of India (RBI), has on 7 August 2019, revised its repo rate to 5.40% as on 6 June 2019.
+There has been a decrease in the repo rate by 35 basis points over the previous repo rate of 5.75%.
+The reverse repo rate stands at 5.15% at present.

 Difference between Repo Rate and Reverse Repo Rate

 On 4 April 2019, the Monetary Policy Committee (MPC) of the Reserve Bank of India (RBI) revised the repo rate.
 This rate was decreased by 25 basis points, from 6.25% to 6%.

 Even the reverse repo rate saw revisions with a decrease of 25 basis points, which now stands at 5.75%.
 The previous reverse repo rate, which was revised on 1 August 2018, stood at 6%.